theramiyer/blog/content/posts/2020/2020-06-21-how-to-take-on-china.md

 ## Identifying the channels

 There can be no doubt that we see China as hostile.
-But like I mentioned in my previous post, boycotting Chinese goods will adverse effects on us, and make a mere 3% dent on China's exports---not 3% of their <span class='small-caps'>GDP</span>, but the exports alone.
+But like I mentioned in my previous post, boycotting Chinese goods will adverse effects on us, and make a mere 3% dent on China's exports---not 3% of their {{< smallcaps "GDP" >}}, but the exports alone.
 I would disagree that China will face any impact significant enough to change its ways.

 Granted, India is one of the largest markets in the world, but a ban on Chinese goods will not make a _direct_ impact on China.